 The Supreme Court recently handed down a decision that will have major implications for the college sports industry.
 The case of NCAA vs. Alston represents an important antitrust development that will compel rules changes and new business practices surrounding student-athletes’ ability to profit off their names, images, and likeness.
-In this interview, Scott Wagner and Brian Trujillo, antitrust litigators in Bilzin Sumberg’s Litigation Group, discuss the background of this case and the implications of this ruling moving forward for college sports programs and student-athletes.
+In this interview, Scott Wagner, antitrust litigator in Bilzin Sumberg’s Litigation Group, discuss the background of this case and the implications of this ruling moving forward for college sports programs and student-athletes.

 TRUJILLO: Hello, everyone.
 My name is Brian Trujillo, and I'm an attorney in Bilzin Sumberg's Litigation group.
 I'm joined by Scott Wagner, a Partner in Bilzin Sumberg's Litigation group.
 We're happy to welcome you to a discussion on an important antitrust development from the world of college sports: The Supreme Court's recent ruling in the case of NCAA versus Alston, and the NCAA’s subsequent rule changes allowing student-athletes some ability to profit off their names, images, and likeness.

 WAGNER: The case and the name, image, likeness rule changes made by the NCAA on the heels of the Supreme Court's decision have significant implications for college sports that will affect both student-athletes and the institutions they compete for.
 The Supreme Court's decision is a highly technical legal opinion, and we're not going to bore you with all of the legal intricacies, but Brian, why don't you start to take us through the highlights of the decision.
 And then we'll dive into the NCAA, recent changes to its name image-likeness-policy, and talk about some of the things that student-athletes should be on the lookout for as they begin entering into name-image-likeness deals.